mattporritt/dns_test/README.md

 # Python Test DNS Server

 This project provides a simple DNS server written in Python.
 The server can be used for testing and development purposes.
 It forwards DNS requests to Google's DNS servers, receives the responses, and sends them back to the client.
+It also allows you to define specific domains and dictate how they should respond to DNS requests.

 ## Setup and Usage ##